badhonnandi1/FitZenithOfficial/README.md

 #  FitZenith: Fitness School Management System

 **FitZenith** is a comprehensive, web-based platform designed to streamline and centralize the operations of a fitness coaching institution.
-This system enables structured coordination between **admins**, **instructors**, and **trainees**, supporting features like personalized workout planning, progress tracking, event management, and community engagement—all in one cohesive platform.
+This system enables structured coordination between **admins**, **instructors**, and **trainees**, supporting features like personalized workout planning, progress tracking, event management, and community engagement all in one cohesive platform.

 >  **Note:** This project is currently under active development.